-As a kid I was so into He-Man that to call it an obsession would be a much better term than collecting.
-I had dozens upon dozens of those glorious figures, all with the same body, cheesy Frank Frazetta style appearances and of course that beautiful half a sword deal.
-He-Man, Skeletor, Beastman, you name it I had it.
-I remember fondly going to the Lacky Clinic for medical visits and always being cheerful regardless because I knew if I was good dad would buy me a figure from the pharmacy next door.
+As a kid, I was so into He-Man that I could call it an obsession.
+I had dozens upon dozens of those glorious figures, all with the same body, cheesy Frank Frazetta-style appearance, and of course, that beautiful half sword deal.
+He-Man, Skeletor, Beastman, you name it, I had it.
+I remember fondly going to the Lacky Clinic for medical visits and always being cheerful because I knew, if I was good, dad would buy me a figure from the pharmacy next door.

 I have since grown up a bit and put a few years under me.
-My original collection has over the years dwindled down as figures get lost or given to nephews and what have you but I still keep that ever watchful eye out for those rare gems that every collector just has to have.
-I am not beyond exploring the dollar bins at the local flea market in search of a He-Man figure or two and more often than not my search yields nothing of the sort but when it does find me a figure I am as happy as a newborn in a nudy bar!
+My original collection has dwindled down over the years as figures have gotten lost or were given to nephews.
+However, I still keep that ever watchful eye out for those rare gems that every collector just has to have.
+I am not beyond exploring the dollar bins at the local flea market in search of a He-Man figure or two.
+More often than not, my search yields nothing of the sort, but when it does find me a figure, I am as happy as can be.

-I know this is just the original He-Man action figure painted blue but by god I love it!
+I know this is just the original He-Man action figure painted blue, but by god I love it!
 Faker was the equivalent of Skeletor's Trojan horse.
-He looked like He-Man in every way except his eyes glowed... and well he was blue.
+He looked like He-Man in every way except that his eyes glowed... and, well, he was blue.
 I can remember being a kid and pretending this was what He-Man looked like after he nearly drowned in the moat surrounding castle Grayskull.

 This toy was released early in the toyline in early 1982.
-In honesty this figure is a blue He-Man wearing Skeletor armor which really set it off a bit as one of his more elaborate rogues in my opinion.
-What was really cool was the sticker that showed that Faker had robotic inner workings which was often misleading as many collectors claim he is a magical creation crafted by dark forces to overthrow Eternia while others insist he is simply a robotic double of everyone's favorite muscle bound super hero.
+This figure is a blue He-Man wearing Skeletor armor, which really set it off a bit as one of his more elaborate rogues in my opinion.
+What was really cool was the sticker that showed that Faker had robotic inner workings, which was often misleading as many collectors claimed he is a magical creation crafted by dark forces to overthrow Eternia while others insisted he is simply a robotic double of everyone's favorite muscle bound super hero.
 I should note the confusion came as a result of the popular TV series in which Faker is a magical creation.

 Teela is the captain of the royal guard and sworn protector of the rambunctious Prince Adam.
 Her figure was released as part of the second wave of the first generation action figures and instantly was a hit with collectors.
 Teela's figure initially looked like she was an amazon of some sort and this was something of a shock to a lot of people when they finally saw her in the animated series.

-Of course as a collector this meant Teela was a must have at any regard.
-Her figures flew off shelves and were usually one of the fasted ones to sell out in stores worldwide.
-With Teela's snake staff, cobra hood and shield kids were ready to join the masters of the universe and protect Eternia from the bony clutches of Skeletor.
+Of course, as a collector, this meant Teela was a must have at any regard.
+Her figures flew off shelves and were usually one of the faster ones to sell out in stores worldwide.
+With Teela's snake staff, cobra hood, and shield kids, she was ready to join the masters of the universe and protect Eternia from the bony clutches of Skeletor.

-A loose Teela complete with that shield, staff and hood can be found from pas high as $100.00 but if you look hard enough you can usually net one for right around $30.00.
-A mint on card Teela action figure will set you back about $120.00 to $250.00 depending on card condition.
+A loose Teela complete with that shield, staff, and hood can be found for as high as $100, but if you look hard enough, you can usually net one for right around $30.
+A mint on card Teela action figure will set you back about $120 to $250 depending on card condition.

 Battle Armor He-Man

-Released in 1984 this was the action figure line drawing inspiration from Hot Wheels.
+Released in 1984, this was the action figure line drawing inspiration from Hot Wheels.
 Hot Wheels had released a series of cars that had crash damage.
-The cars looked normal one second but after you collided them with other cars you had instant crash damage.
+The cars looked normal until you collided them with other cars; they had instant crash damage.
 This effect was added to the armor of both He-Man and Skeletor.
 The result was armor that looked great and after each hit would appear dented and battle damaged.

 The armor damage idea was very innovative and these figures became the staple of most kids playing with the toys.
-It made the battles more realistic and a lot more fun but on a sadder note do to the amount of contact it took to turn the rotating damage piece around a lot of these figures were really damaged and the paint scuffed.
+It made the battles more realistic and a lot more fun, but on a sadder note, due to the amount of contact it took to turn the rotating damage piece around, a lot of these figures were really damaged and the paint scuffed.
 Finding a mint figure of this nature is not an easy task to say the least.

 Battle Armor He-Man came with his signature sword and a battle axe.
 The figure really brought an exciting new element to playing with the series and made it a lot more interactive.
-As a kid I can remember thinking how all of the figures in the series deserved a battle armor piece but of course my grass cutting funds would have never allowed me to buy all of them and eventually dad would figure out I was faking sick to get a new figure and than I might be as blue as Faker.
+As a kid, I can remember thinking how all of the figures in the series deserved a battle armor piece, but of course, my grass cutting funds would have never allowed me to buy all of them and eventually dad would figure out I was faking sick to get a new figure.
+I was as blue as Faker.

-Part of the third wave in 1984 Orko was comic relief for the Masters of the Universe action figure series and was accepted with arms wide open.
-I have often thought Final Fantasy's Vivi character was a much more magic adapted version of He-Man's goofy sidekick Orko.
-Orko was a great addition to the film series and as with any figure that did not have the same he-Man style body the figure was very highly sought after.
+Part of the third wave in 1984, Orko was comic relief for the Masters of the Universe action figure series and was accepted with arms wide open.
+I have often thought Final Fantasy's Vivi character was a much more magical version of He-Man's goofy sidekick Orko.
+Orko was a great addition to the film series.
+As with any figure that did not have the same He-Man-style body, the figure was very highly sought after.

 Orko came with a rip stick so to speak that allowed you to spin him like a top.
-This made the figure super fun to play with and in all honesty it was another of the many innovations the Masters of the Universe toy line brought to the mainstream.
+This made the figure super fun to play with.
+In all honesty, it was another of the many innovations the Masters of the Universe toy line brought to the mainstream.

 Orko's figure is one of the more valued ones for collectors primarily based on the nostalgic TV series more than anything.
 A loose figure is going to run you in the area of $30 to $45 while mint on card Orko's have fetched upwards of $400.

-I have been fortunate enough to snag a Battle Armor He-Man with sword but no axe for a buck at a yard sale or even scored a complete Man At Arms for 4 dollars at a flea market.
+I have been fortunate enough to snag a Battle Armor He-Man with sword but no axe for a buck at a yard sale and even a complete Man at Arms for four dollars at a flea market.
 It just takes the eagerness to look for these things when you are out.
-If you are into collecting the more modern appearance He-Man figures the classic line is for you and those are usually easy to find at Card and Comic shops.
-Well happy hunting and may the power of grayskull be with you!
+If you are into collecting the more modern He-Man figures, the classic line is for you and those are usually easy to find at card and comic shops.
+Happy hunting and may the power of grayskull be with you!